Syvven/BattleBoats/README.md

 - Powerup Mode
     - Like Multi Player, but with powerups!!

-BattleBoats includes these modes playable on boards that range from 4x4 to 50x50! (if you have the time) BattleBoats is playable right in the terminal (for now...)
-The AI implemented, although rudimentary, is not one to be trifled with.
+BattleBoats includes these modes playable on boards that range from 4x4 to 50x50! (if you have the time)\n BattleBoats is playable right in the terminal (for now...)\n The AI implemented, although rudimentary, is not one to be trifled with.\n

 ## Pre-Requisites